 How You Can Get Compensation

 The fact of the matter is, the circumstances surrounding each workplace accident tend to be vastly different, due to the wide range of variables present in each workplace.
 That said, compensation can usually be classified within a few very broad categories, based on a few fundamental types of damages.
-Getting compensation can be relatively easy, as long as everything is covered by the employer’s Workers’ Compensation insurance, but if you are not receiving regular pay and/or payment for medical bills, you should definitely speak to a San Antonio workers’ compensation lawyer, like those at the Hill Law Firm.
+Getting compensation can be relatively easy, as long as everything is covered by the employer’s Workers’ Compensation insurance, but if you are not receiving regular pay and/or payment for medical bills, you should definitely speak to a San Antonio workplace injury lawyer, like those at the Hill Law Firm.
 Whether you are or are not covered by Workers’ Comp, whatever the reason, you should definitely speak to a lawyer.
 Sometimes, a workplace accident can be proven to have been caused in part by a third party who is not the employer (for example; a car accident results from a recalled defective vehicle, so you should at least consult with an experienced and knowledgeable lawyer to assess that possibility.

 Many workplace accident victims are entitled to compensation for all of the following potential damages: